lauxenfans/CS50-Final-Project/written/README.md

     Step 1: Download all our files from the zip folder to your VSCode

     Step 2: Get the necessary libraries and programs downloaded and set up onto your computer.

         First, follow the CS50 video 'Flying the nest: https://youtu.be/vQd_fxzCIs0?si=J0lTphzZIoClXQcB' which will get your computer set up with Python and Flask.

+        Second, download the pip module in Python (if your computer doesn't have that already), so you can install the relevant python libraries.

-        Second, download the relevant Python libraries that we used in our project to make the website
+        download the relevant Python libraries that we used in our project to make the website.
+You can install this by running pip install [library_name] in your terminal.

-        Libraries Used:
+        If that doesn't install the library, try running pip3 install [libray_name] or python -m pip install [library_name] Libraries Used:
         - Tkinter
         - PIL